webpack/changelog-v5/README.md

 - `checkContext` was removed from `IgnorePlugin` (since alpha.16)
 - New `__webpack_exports_info__` API allows export usage introspection (since alpha.21)
 - SourceMapDevToolPlugin applies to non-chunk assets too now (since alpha.27)
+- EnvironmentPlugin shows an error now when referenced env variable is missing and has no fallback (since beta.14)
+- Remove serve property from schema (since beta.14)

 # Other Minor Changes